East Turkestan National Army: Structure

 The rebellion was broken on 19 August 1945 in the Sariqol area of Taghdumbash Pamir.
 Rebels, led by the Uyghur Sadiq Khan Khoja from Kargilik and the Sariqoli Tajik Karavan Shah, captured all border posts near the Afghan, Soviet and Indian borders (Su-Bashi, Daftar, Mintaka Qarawul, Bulunqul), and a Tashkurgan fortress, killing Kuomintang troops.
 The rebels took Kuomintang troops by surprise as they celebrated the capitulation of Japanese Army in Manchuria.
 A few Kuomintang forces in Sariqol survived and fled to India during the rebel attack.
 The original base of the rebellion was situated on the mountainous Pamir village of Tagarma, near the Soviet border.
 On 15 September 1945, Tashkurgan rebels took Igiz-Yar on the road to Yangihissar, while another group of rebels simultaneously took Oitagh, Bostan-Terek and Tashmalik on the road to Kashgar.

 By the end of 1945, Tashkurgan rebels had attacked Kashgar and Yarkand districts.
-On 2 January 1946, while the Preliminary Peace Agreement was signed in Ürümqi between Ili rebels and Kuomintang representatives under Soviet mediation, rebels took Guma, Kargilik and Poskam, important towns that controlled communications between Xinjiang, Tibet and India.
+On 2 January 1946, while the Preliminary Peace Agreement was signed in Ürümqi between ETR and Kuomintang representatives under Soviet mediation, rebels took Guma, Kargilik and Poskam, important towns that controlled communications between Xinjiang, Tibet and India.
 On 11 January 1946, the Kuomintang Army counter-attacked the Yarkand military zone, bringing reinforcements from Aksu Region.
 The counterattackers repelled Tashkurgan rebels from the outskirts of Yarkand, recaptured the towns of Poskam, Kargilik and Guma and brought the Tashkurgan Region back to Chinese control by the summer of 1946.

 Only a few hundred of the 7000 rebels survived.
 The survivors retreated to the mountainous Pamir base in Qosrap (village in present-day Akto County).
 The National Army was partially active in Kashgar and Aksu from 1946 to 1949, the arrival of People's Liberation Army (PLA) units in Xinjiang.

 Deng Liqun, a special envoy of Mao Zedong, arrived in Ghulja on 17 August 1949 to negotiate with the Three Districts leadership on the districts' future.
 Deng sent a secret telegram to Mao about the Three Districts forces the following day.
 He listed the forces as including about 14,000 troops, armed mostly with German weapons, heavy artillery, 120 military trucks and artillery-towing vehicles, and around 6,000 cavalry horses.
 Soviet military personnel were present in the Army and serviced 14 airplanes, which were used as bombers.
 On 22 December 1949, the National Army was incorporated into the PLA as its Xinjiang 5th Army Corps.

 Ranks

-The ranks of the national army of the Second East Turkestan Republic (1944-1949) were similar in design to Soviet ranks since the army had been trained by the Soviet Union, which supported it during its war against the Kuomintang.
+The ranks of the national army of the Second East Turkestan Republic (1944–1949) were similar in design to Soviet ranks since the army had been trained by the Soviet Union, which supported it during its war against the Kuomintang.